 Spend time on your garden now and then reap the rewards next season.
 Utilizing more time to pamper your garden will extend your vegetable harvest.

 If you plant different types of vegetables, they will each grow at a different pace over time.
 Make sure you harvest as soon as you see a grown vegetable at the peak of its ripeness.
 It is very easy for the vegetables to go bad in a matter of 12 hours if you don’t pick them on time.
 Check your crops every day, so you don’t miss out on the perfect timing.

 Tips-14: Plant High Yielding Crops

 Choose plants that are a high yield.
 For instance, lettuce, onions, and tomatoes require the least amount of time and space.
 They produce incredibly high yields as well.
 Some people like planting winter squash, melons, and pumpkins.
 It is fun planting them, but they take up a lot of space and usually have low yields.

 You can Hang some mothballs in your garden.
 They are insects and rodents’ nemesis.
 You best believe they won’t go near your vegetables.
 All you need to do is ensure the mothballs don’t get in contact with the soil because they contain toxic chemicals that can contaminate it.
 Do not put the mothballs on the ground or lids and tiles.
 Put them in mesh balls and then hang them from a beanpole trellis or fence.

-These are 15 best vegetable garden tips for beginners and well established gardeners.
+These are the 15 best vegetable garden tips for beginners and well-established gardeners.